james-montgomery-blog/code_crash_course/README.md

 ```
 node file.js
 ```
 I recommend running js code in a browser rather than through the terminal.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

-## Acknowledgments